shaw-vishal/U.S.-Visa-Approval-Prediction/README.md

 # Visa Approval Prediction

-Predicting US work visa approval outcomes using supervised machine learning.
+Predicting US work visa approval outcomes using supervised machine learning

 ## Overview
 Built classification models to predict whether a visa application will be **Certified or Denied** based on applicant education, experience, wage, and employer data.